 How is Central Piedmont Early College (CPEC) High School different from a traditional high school?

 Does CPEC provide accommodations ex.
-Exceptional Children, Multi Language Learners, Occupational Course of Study, or Self-Contained programs?
-We have an EC, ML staff member part time that writes plans and provides services to the students.
-We do not offer Learning Lab courses (ex.
-No OCS & NC Extend 1 classes).
+Exceptional Children, Multi-Language Learners, Occupational Course of Study, or Self-Contained programs?
+We have an EC, ML staff member part-time who writes plans and provides services to the students.
+We do NOT offer Learning Lab courses (ex.
+No Occupational Course of Study, Self-Contained, or NC Extend 1 classes).

 Is transportation provided?
-Transportation is "shuttle" stops from a particular school near you.
+Transportation is a "shuttle" stop from a particular school near you.
 It will be the parents' responsibility to drop off/pick up from that shuttle stop.

 Does CPEC have sports?
 No, we do not have sports.
 However, your student is eligible to play sports at their local high school.
 We do offer intermural sports.